Brazil's Dilma Rousseff fights for her political survival

 The protests were sparked by a rise in bus fares but escalated into nationwide unrest, encompassing a number of grievances including corruption, poor security, transport and health systems.

-In a speech to the nation, Ms Rousseff said she would address these concerns but maintained that the World Cup was not being financed at the expense of public services.
+Ms Rousseff said she would address these concerns but maintained that the World Cup was not being financed at the expense of public services.